FrancoPiraino/Interacting_Galaxy_Classification/README.md

      plt.close(fig=None) # Close figure to refresh
  TypeError: close() got an unexpected keyword argument 'fig'

-You can comment all the line where it says 'plt.close(fig=None)', they are in the end of the script, and uncooment the other line 'plt.close()' since the fig argument is the problem,
-I don't why but it could be the python3 version that you are using.
+You can comment all the line where it says 'plt.close(fig=None)',they are in the end of the script, and uncooment the other line 'plt.close()' since the fig argument is the problem, I don't why but it could be the python3 version that you are using.